Virtual Tour - Video Transcript

 The math and computer science departments are based in Model Hall.
 One of the coolest places to hang out is the robotics lab.
 The student to faculty ratio at Minot States is 14 to 1, so youíll get lots of personal attention and have the opportunity to really be engaged in your education.
 Thatís one reason we say at this university, you will ...
 "Be seen.
 Be heard."

 Sometimes it takes students awhile to discover Gordon B. Olson Library, but once they do they keep coming back.
 This attractive building holds more than 500,000 volumes, seats more than 600, offers computer labs and study rooms, and houses an art gallery.

-After a long day of classes, my favorite place to go is the Fitness Center.
-You can run on a treadmill, workout on the elliptical machines, lift weights, and get tips from your own personal trainer - all for free!
-And in the Spring of 2012, when the new Wellness Center opens, the place will be fantastic.
-I canít wait to get on the 30-foot climbing wall.
+After a long day of classes, my favorite place to go is the brand new Wellness Center.
+You can run on a treadmill, workout on the elliptical machines, lift weights, play basketball, volleyball, baseball, or floor hockey and get tips from your own personal trainer - all for free!
+But the crown jewel of the Wellness Center is the 30ft climbing wall.

 Thanks for spending time with me.
 I hope youíll come to Minot and take a real tour of this amazing campus.
-Come and see for yourself why Minot State is a great place to: Be Seen.
+Come and see for yourself why Minot State is a right choice.
+Minot State University, Be Seen.
 Be Heard.